ktrns/scrnaseq/README.md

 ##### __`annot_main`__

-When using Ensembl ids as gene ids, the arguments is a R named list which specify which Ensembl attributes will be used as gene id, as gene symbol and as entrez accession, respectively.
+When using Ensembl ids as gene ids, the argument is an R named list that specifies which Ensembl attributes will be used as gene id, as gene symbol and as entrez accession, respectively.

 ##### __`file_annot`__

 Instead of fetching the gene annotation from Ensembl servers, read it from an external file.
-Note that by default the gene annotation will be fetched only once and then saved in a separate file.
+Note that by default the gene annotation will be fetched only once and is then saved in a separate file.
 Use this argument only if there is no access to Ensembl at all.

 ##### __`mart_attributes`__

-The gene annotation attributes to include when fetching gene annotation from Ensembl.
+Gene annotation attributes to include when fetching gene annotation from Ensembl

 ##### __`biomart_mirror`__

-The biomaRt mirror to query Ensembl.
-Can be `www`, `useast`, `uswest` and `asia`.
-When `NULL`, mirror will be automatically selected.
+`biomaRt` mirror to query Ensembl (`www`, `useast`, `uswest` or `asia`; if `NULL`, the mirror will be automatically selected)

 #### Filtering
 <a name="documentation_scrnaseq_arguments_filtering"/>

 ##### __`mt`__

-Prefix of mitochondrial genes.
-Usually `^MT-` for human, `^Mt-` for mouse and `^mt-` for zebrafish.
+Prefix of mitochondrial genes, usually `^MT-` for human, `^Mt-` for mouse and `^mt-` for zebrafish.
 The caret indicates the prefix.

 ##### __`cell_filter`__

 R named list with filters for cells.
-Filters can be specified based on numerical and categorical columns (names) in the cell metadata.
-Numerical filters must have two values indicating minimum and maximum.
-If there is no minimum/maximum, the respective value can be set to `NA`.
+Filters can be specified based on numerical and categorical column names in the cell metadata.
+Numerical filters must have two values indicating the minimum and maximum.
+If there is no minimum or maximum, the respective value can be set to `NA`.
 Categorial filters consist of a character vector of allowed values.
-The following cell metadata column are computed by default:
+The following cell metadata columns are computed by default:

 * `nCount_RNA`: Total number of counts calculated based on the gene expression data
-* `nFeature_RNA`: Total number of genes calculated based on the gene expression data
+* `nFeature_RNA`: Total number of detected genes calculated based on the gene expression data
 * `percent_mt`: Percent mitochondrial content calculated based on the gene expression data
 * `nCount_ERCC`: Total number of counts calculated based on the ERCC spike-in data (if available)
 * `nFeature_ERCC`: Total number of ERCCs calculated based on the ERCC spike-in data (if available)
 * `percent_ercc`: Percent ERCC content calculated based on the ERCC and gene expression data (if available)
 * `orig.ident`: Name of the sample

 By default, top-level filters will be applied to all samples.
-To apply sample-specific filters, the R named list can contain sublists with the sample names and the respective sample-specific filters which will overwrite the top-level filters.
-The names of the samples correspond to the dataset names or - if a dataset contains multiple samples (smartseq2) - to the dataset name followed by the sample name separated by a dot.
+To apply sample-specific filters, the R named list can contain sublists with the sample names and the respective sample-specific filters, which will overwrite the top-level filters.
+The names of the samples correspond to the dataset names or alternatively, if a dataset contains multiple samples (SmartSeq-2) to the dataset and sample name separated by a dot.

 Here are some examples.
 The filters will keep:

 * `list(nFeature_RNA=c(200, NA), percent_mt=c(NA, 20))`: cells with at least 200 genes expressed and at most a mitochondrial content of 20%
 * `list(nFeature_RNA=c(200, NA), orig.ident=c("sampleA", "sampleB""))`: cells of sample A and B with at least 200 genes expressed
-* `list(sampleA=list(nFeature_RNA=c(200, NA)), sampleB=list(nFeature_RNA=c(2000, NA)))`: cells of sampleA with at least 200 genes and cells of sampleB with at least 2000 genes
+* `list(sampleA=list(nFeature_RNA=c(200, NA)), sampleB=list(nFeature_RNA=c(2000, NA)))`: cells of sample A with at least 200 genes and cells of sample B with at least 2000 genes
-* `list(nFeature_RNA=c(200, NA), sampleB=list(nFeature_RNA=c(2000, NA)))`: cells of sampleB with at least 2000 genes and cells of all other samples with at least 200 genes
+* `list(nFeature_RNA=c(200, NA), sampleB=list(nFeature_RNA=c(2000, NA)))`: cells of sample B with at least 2000 genes and cells of all other samples with at least 200 genes

 Filtering can also be done based on user-provided cell metadata.
 This can be useful for example for subclustering.
 In a first pass, the big dataset is clustered into general clusters.
 In a second pass, the cluster information is provided as additional metadata to analyse only cells of a specific cluster.